e-nouri/react-native-health-card/README.md

-# React Native Health Card 🏥💳
+# React Native Card 💳

+Fork of react-native-health-card, that i changed to use only the generic card type for my own requirements, feel free to contribute if you need it to be more generic.

 [![npm badge](https://nodei.co/npm/react-native-health-card.png?downloads=true&stars=true)](https://npmjs.org/package/react-native-health-card)